vanelsberg/APKautobuild/README.md

 Docker is supported for multiple platforms (Intel/AMD64 only):

-    * Windows and/or Windows WSL2
+    * Windows 10/11 (Command or WSL2)
-    * Linux
-    * Mac (untested)
+    * Apple Mac Pro
+    * Ubuntu/Linux (intel)

+System requirements:

+    Memory available: 12GB or more
-    Internal memory available: at least 16GB
+    Docker memory available: at least 8GB
+    Internet connection is required for pulling remote Docker image

 # Preparations

-To build an Android APK using Docker you need to:
+To build an Android APK using Docker you need to (see configuration):

-    * Install Docker
+    * Install Docker Desktop
     * Setup your keystore at data/**keystore**
     * Edit the configuration file data/**source.environment**